5 from 5 votes

 Wash and scrub your potatoes to remove excess dirt.
 Pat dry with a clean towel or let air dry.

-Season with kosher salt.
-Use your hands to rub the salt and oil all over the potato halves, then place cut-side down on the baking sheet.
+Cut the potatoes in half lengthwise.
+Drizzle each half with olive oil and season with kosher salt.
+Use your hands to rub the salt and oil all over the potato halves.

 Save this recipe!